Comparison · Different categories

 Where Meridian operates

-Meridian is a real-time psychological stability monitor.
-It reads the live NinjaTrader 8 order stream and extracts seven behavioral signals: Revenge Entry, Stop Manipulation, Size Spike, Rushed Exit, Position Overstay, Rule Violations, and Overtrading Pace.
+Meridian is complete risk management for NinjaTrader 8.
+It enforces the traditional risk controls a dedicated risk tool provides — daily loss limit, single-trade loss cap, P&L and drawdown caps, loss-streak cutoff — plus an optional Guard-tier order-layer Hard limit that caps contracts and blocks entry order types at submission, and adds the layer none of those tools have: real-time behavioral detection, with a built-in journal and Intel analytics in the same product.
+It reads the live NinjaTrader 8 order stream and extracts seven behavioral signals: Revenge Entry, Stop Manipulation, Size Spike, Hold Bias, Position Overstay, Rule Violations, and Overtrading Pace.
 These fire automatically from order data, without requiring the trader to tag anything or log any entry.
 The system computes the signals; the trader does not self-report them.

-Those signals feed into a composite Psychological Stability Index (PSI), scored 0 to 100 and updated under 100 milliseconds after every order event.
+Those signals feed into a composite Psychological Stability Index (PSI), scored 0 to 100 and updated in real time after every order event.
 The baseline is personal: the system learns what each trader's own normal looks like across sessions and calibrates against that, not against a fixed standard.
 A session where your PSI is 40 looks different than it would for another trader at the same dollar loss, because your behavioral baseline is yours.

-When Meridian Guard is enabled, this live monitoring can trigger actual intervention: a typed acknowledgment, a mandatory countdown, an entry block, or a broker disconnect.
+When Meridian Guard is enabled, this live monitoring can trigger actual intervention: a typed acknowledgment (with an optional countdown), an entry block, or a broker disconnect.
+By default these interventions block you from adding risk rather than closing your open positions — you can still exit on your own; auto-flatten on a pause or disconnect is a separate opt-in.
 The intervention happens during the session, before the pattern fully plays out.
 That is the design difference from any post-session platform.

-Meridian is an Official NinjaTrader Ecosystem Vendor, reviewed and approved by NinjaTrader's Compliance and QA teams in May 2026.
+Meridian is an Official NinjaTrader Ecosystem Vendor, audited and approved by NinjaTrader's Compliance, QA, and Executive teams in May 2026.

 The self-reporting problem